 #5 The concrete needs to be shaken to remove any air bubbles.
 We obviously don’t have any professional concrete vibrating tools flying about our home, so came up with this really high tech solution – put it on the washing machine during the spin cycle.
 Seriously.
 I know it sounds bonkers, but it really works.

 #6 Now for the hardest part of the process – don’t touch it!
 The concrete will crack otherwise.
 Leave it for at least 48 hours, but ideally, you will leave it for at least 60 hours.
 Then you can peel away the cardboard mould.
 Because of the coat of WD40 it should come loose pretty much straight away, but if not, just wet the cardboard mould and it should soften and easily come away from the concrete.
 Don’t try to move the moulds any sooner, as you will crack the concrete (trust me, we tried)!

 #7 This step is optional, but because we were aiming for a really smooth texture, we finished off by giving both letters a sand with some fine sandpaper.

 I know that it’s only a small concrete addition to our home, but this is only my first step of slowly introducing it.
 I love how these DIY concrete letter bookends turned out and already have a few ideas for some more projects using concrete.

 Have you ever made anything with concrete?
-Or have you even made you own DIY concrete letter bookends?
+Or have you ever made your own DIY concrete letter bookends?
 We’d love to make some more concrete items – do you have any suggestions?

-PS – It’s the Homies and we’re nominated in the Best Home Project & DIY category.
+PS – It’s the Homies and we are nominated in the Best Home Project & DIY category.
 We already shamelessly told you about it here.
 But more importantly, you can vote for us HERE if you want, we won’t stop you or try to get in the way!